Primordial black holes through preheating instabilities in $\alpha$-attractor models: Primordial black hole characterization

+{Following the strategy of \cite{Martin:2019nuw}, we compute an effective initial critical value $\delta_c^{\rm min}(k)$ for collapse into PBHs, and replace it with the lower bound in the integral \eqref{eq:PS-formalism} (from the PS formalism), which we now call altered-PS.
+This effective threshold is obtained just by taking into account that the linear density contrast grows as $\delta_{\bm k}\sim a$ and that the fluctuations take a time $\Delta t_{\text{coll}}$ (see eqns.~\eqref{eq:time-of-collapse} and \eqref{eq:formal-threshold}) to grow to the critical value $\delta_c^{\text{lin}}=1.686$ and collapse.
+Then, they substitute this scale-dependent threshold into the PS formula \eqref{eq:PS-formalism} to estimate $\beta(k)$.
+This, however, departs from the strict, original PS prescription \cite{Press:1973}, as shown in the previous subsection.
+To be more precise, one should label this effective initial value as $\delta_c^{\text{min}}(k)$ instead of $\delta_c^{\text{lin}}$, as it is the minimum value a perturbation needs to collapse, not the precise threshold amplitude.
+The mass fraction is now estimated as }

-where $\erfc$ is the complementary error function, and $\delta_{\text{max}}$ is the maximum threshold value, usually set to $\delta_{\text{max}}=1$ to avoid entering the non-linear regime.
-In Fig.~\ref{fig:beta} we plot the mass fraction $\beta(k)$ following the PS formalism (dashed curves) as a function of $k$ for both T- and E-models and different values of $\alpha$.
+In Fig.~\ref{fig:beta} we plot the mass fraction $\beta(k)$ following the {altered}-PS formalism (dashed curves) as a function of $k$ for both T- and E-models and different values of $\alpha$.
 Only the modes that satisfy the three criteria defined in Sec.~\ref{sec:pbh-formation} are considered, with evaluations performed 10 e-folds after the end of inflation.